Choose a parameter and enter the values of statistical variables X and Y. The calculator will compute their covariance.

 Unlike variance, which is non-negative, Covariance is something that can be negative or positive (or zero, of course).
 A positive covariance indicates that two random variables tend to vary in the same direction; a negative variance indicates that they vary in opposite directions, and zero means they don’t vary together.

-The symbol for covariance is cov(X, Y).
+The standard symbol is cov(X, Y).

 When it comes to covariance, there is no minimum or maximum value, that’s why the values are more difficult to interpret.
 For instance, a covariance of 50 may indicate a strong or weak relationship as this actually depends on the units in which covariance is measured.